supasuma/CV/README.md

 *Linkedin Recommendation:- "Summer was a highly valued member of our professional services firm.
 As a researcher she was very well organised, proactive, had a high attention to detail, was lateral in her thinking and communicated effectively with her internal clients.She was reliable in delivering to deadlines and could juggle a range of priorities with aplomb.
 Personally Summer was a delight to have in the business.She worked very constructively with a range of personalities, was intelligent in her judgements around a variety of issues and brought a great sense of humour and perspective to the rigours of a demanding environment.
 Summer has been with us for a total period of 2.5 years.
 We would employ her again without hesitation."*

-*August 22, 2012, Ian managed Summer at Sheffield Ltd*
+*August 22, 2012, Ian Taylor, Executive Director at Sheffield managed Summer*

 **Sheffield Consulting - Permanent (NZ)** (Jan 2009 - July 2012)
 *Researcher / Resourcer*